 The accreditation term is four years.
 For more information about the accreditation process, visit the KACP website.

 With the creation of the 911 Communications Services Department in 2016 which involves contracts for dispatching service with several user agencies, the Department has been striving to improve its service to the agencies.
-Early in 2017, the Department conducted a survey asking the agency’s employees who have direct interaction with the 911 Department to provide feedback.
-The survey results from each agency that participated are below.
+In 2017 and in 2018, the Department conducted surveys asking for feedback from each agency’s employees who have direct interaction with the 911 Department.
+The 2018 survey results are below.
 Each agency was asked the same questions.

 On March 25, 2014, Stuart McElhaney with Almont Associates, an independent consulting firm, presented to the Mayor and Commissioners an overview of the operational review Almont conducted regarding the Paducah-McCracken Emergency Communication Center (E-911).
 The Center receives non-emergency calls and calls via 911 often totaling nearly 160,000 calls per year.
 Across the nation, 911 services are funded primarily through landline and to a lesser extent wireless user fees.
 However, the decline in the popularity of landline telephones has left many E-911 centers with extremely tight budgets.
 The Paducah-McCracken County E-911 Center engaged Almont Associates to search for operational efficiencies.
 Almont was asked to look at operational design and staffing models, governance structure, and technology and information exchange.
 After reviewing the current operations and meeting with board members, center staff, and various officials, Almont provided numerous recommendations.